 I visited The J.Peterman Company’s website, which is quaintly anachronistic.
 In terms of content, Peterman’s worldview seems of the age of Dutch spice merchants.
 Available for sale on the website, in addition to the “uncommonly good stuff” also offered by the catalog, are serialized books of original Peterman fiction, called Field Report.
 Field Report No. 2 gives the following synopsis:

-and the timeless Irrawaddy River to reunite a very
+“Over Land and Sea, J. Peterman and colleagues race through the mysterious Malaysian Peninsula and the timeless Irrawaddy River to reunite a very valuable coin collection.”

 The Mysterious Orient, indeed!
 As for technological age, Peterman’s website also seems a throwback, though I’d date its cluttered, beige background circa 1998.
 The catalog site links to a community site, “Peterman’s Eye, A Community of Curious Travelers,” where Peterman, or his avatar, hosts an amateur photography contest, and tales of “travel and adventure” are shared by readers.
 One can even book a trip anywhere in the world.